humansoftware/self-host-saas-k3s/samples/local_scripts/README.md

 ## Contents

 - **sample_ssh_config**: Example SSH config for secure tunneling to your server and K3s API.
 Copy and adapt entries to your `~/.ssh/config` for easier SSH access and port forwarding.
-- **create_kubectl_port_fwd.sh**: Shell script to start all recommended `kubectl port-forward` commands for accessing cluster UIs (Grafana, Prometheus, Longhorn, Harbor, Flux) on your local machine.
+- **create_kubectl_port_fwd.sh**: Shell script to start all recommended `kubectl port-forward` commands for accessing cluster UIs (Grafana, Prometheus, Longhorn, Harbor, ArgoCD) on your local machine.
 Run with `zsh` for convenience.

 ## Usage